koyadume/piston-docs/README.md

 Piston is a Java EE 7 based lean and pure servlet (no embedded container) portal framework.

-Follow <a href="http://twitter.com/PistonPortal">@pistonportal on Twitter</a> for updates on releases and other announcements.
+Follow <a href="http://twitter.com/PistonPortal" target="_blank">@pistonportal on Twitter</a> for updates on releases and other announcements.

 <b>Master branch contains only license and readme files.
 Actual code is available in 1.0 branch.</b>